Understanding your customer persona is the first step

 But while we can joke that some people’s business and romantic ideals are one and the same, we know it’s not as simple as “anyone and everyone.”

-Sometimes you find a customer and it just clicks.
-So how can you make sure you keep finding the right match?
+So how can you make sure you find the right match?

 When it comes to identifying your customer persona, take these three ideas onboard so you can fine tune your “wooing”.